Locally normal subgroups of totally disconnected groups. Part I: General theory: Direct decomposition of locally normal subgroups

-\begin{defn}Let $H$ be a group.
-Say $H$ is \defbold{finitely decomposable} if $H = H_1 \times \dots \times H_n$ for some $n \ge 1$, such that each $H_i$ is indecomposable.
+for some $n \ge 1$, such that each $H_i$ is \defbold{indecomposable} , i.e. all of whose direct product decompositions are trivial.
 Given a \tdlc group $G$, say $G$ is \defbold{locally finitely decomposable} if every open compact subgroup of $G$ is finitely decomposable.\end{defn}

-\begin{prop} Let $G$ be a compact group such that $\Z(G)=1$.
-Then exactly one of the following holds: \begin{enumerate}[(i)] \item $G = G_1 \times \dots \times G_n$ for some $n \ge 1$, such that each $G_i$ is indecomposable.
-Moreover, $\{G_1,\dots,G_n\}$ is precisely the set of indecomposable direct factors of $G$; in particular, $\Aut(G)$ acts on $\{G_1,\dots,G_n\}$ and there are exactly $2^n$ direct factors of $G$. \item $G$ is topologically isomorphic to an infinite Cartesian product of closed subgroups.
-In particular, $G$ has uncountably many closed direct factors up to commensurability.\end{enumerate}\end{prop}
+\begin{prop} Let $G$ be a group such that $\Z(G)=1$. \begin{enumerate}[(i)] \item Suppose $G = G_1 \times \dots \times G_n$ for some $n \ge 1$, such that each $G_i$ is indecomposable.
+Then $\{G_1,\dots,G_n\}$ is precisely the set of indecomposable direct factors of $G$ and every direct factor of $G$ is a product of some subset of $\{G_1,\dots,G_n\}$.
+In particular, $\Aut(G)$ acts on $\{G_1,\dots,G_n\}$ and there are exactly $2^n$ direct factors of $G$. \item Suppose that $G$ is compact and not finitely decomposable.
+Then $G$ is topologically isomorphic to an infinite Cartesian product of closed subgroups.
+In particular, $G$ has uncountably many closed direct factors up to commensurability. \end{enumerate} \end{prop}